 We then had the pleasure of getting to sample some of these small batch, traditional mezcals.
 Their tasting room is small and charming, filled with tons of clear glass garafones with many agave varieties and blends.

 It was only 11am so we tried to pace ourselves.
-But ever variety we tasted was delicious, complex, and different from the last.
+But every variety we tasted was delicious, complex, and different from the last.
 They even had a variety that was infused with cacao (chocolate).

 Oaxaca Mezcal Distillery: Lalocura